google/WebFundamentals/src/content/en/tools/lighthouse/v3/scoring.md

 ### How the Performance score is weighted {: #perf-weighting }

 The metrics that contribute to the Performance score are not equally weighted.
 See [Scoring Details][details]{:.external} to see how each Performance audit is weighted.
-The heaver-weighted audits have a larger impact on your overall Performance score.
+The heavier-weighted audits have a larger impact on your overall Performance score.
 The weightings are based on heuristics.
 The Lighthouse team is working on formalizing this approach through more field data.